Benjamin-Stefan/job-fire/packages/adapter-mongo/README.md

 # Job-Fire Mongo

-A MongoDB adapter for the [Job-Fire](https://github.com/benjamin-stefan/job-fire) scheduler, enabling job execution history and statistics storage in Redis.
+A MongoDB adapter for the [Job-Fire](https://github.com/benjamin-stefan/job-fire) scheduler, enabling the storage of job execution history and statistics in MongoDB.

 ## Installation